utsxvrai/-30DayProjectsChallenge/README.md

 ## Project 3: Analog Clock [9 May]

-It is a analog clock with hour, minutes and seconf hands.
+It is an analog clock with hour, minutes and seconf hands.